 The Problem of Meaning in Digital Preservation

 project team.
-Of particular note is one aspect of the information model employed by the OAIS Reference model shown in Figure 1.
+Of particular note is one aspect of the information model employed by

-, the information that allows
+most important types is Representation Information, the information that allows

 someone to take the sequences of bits which comprise the data object and